Dry and Oily Dehydrated Skin Explained

 My Natural Lotion and Butter are also enriched with organic aloe vera and vegetable derived glycerin.
 My Omega Enriched Booster Oil is a blend of fast absorbing oils that never feel greasy.

 Dehydrated oily skin

 Oily skin will hold more moisture because it produces its own moisturizing oil.

-It is very efficient and wonderful as a natural skin moisturizer until the oily shine becomes annoying.
+Skin sebum is very efficient and wonderful as a natural skin moisturizer until the oily shine becomes annoying.
 Harsh soaps will remove the oil and it takes time to reproduce it so any absorbed water from washing may have evaporated by the time the oil begins to re-coat the skin.
 Applying oil-free humectants can help hold water to skin until skin sebum can coat the skin.
 It's also possible to use a light-textured moisturizer applied in a thin layer on top of humectants to hold water and prevent dehydrated oily skin.

 Some of the best oil-free moisturizing ingredients to hydrate skin are:

 - hyaluronic acid (sodium hyaluronate)

 My pharmaceutical-grade hyaluronic acid containing products including Green Tea Antioxidant Skin Therapy and/or Instantly Luminous Multi Action Serum.
 Instantly Luminous serum is built with an advanced formulation of fractionated hyaluronic acid to stratify water throughout the layers of the epidermis for maximal hydration.
 It works so well with the Green Tea Therapy that I created my popular Layered Up Besties Kit with them both!

 I've used this combination of great products for a long time now and I love them.
 My skin is brighter and never feels dry.
 Lynn